 You empower staff when you show them they are making a difference in what is important to them and in what the organization is striving to create or achieve.
 You know that you are starting to empower them when they come to you for help with problem solving, to determine how to change something because their last data points were not what they had hoped.
 They can see what they did that worked and what didn’t work, and they feel empowered to make changes.

-We also used benchmarks of other clinics to compare to our own numbers.
-The staff saw themselves rising in comparable metrics with other strong clinics.
+We also used benchmarks of other organizations to compare to our own numbers.
+The staff saw themselves rising in comparable metrics with other comparable, strong organizations.
 When they started seeing themselves benchmarked with others and what they were achieving – that was very empowering.
 If you can use state or industry or national averages, it helps you to empower staff.
 When they are starting to see results from what they are doing, to actually see a number, it proves that they are getting better rather than just feeling like it.

 You want to track metrics that empower and show how front line staff all the way through to leadership is contributing to the vision.
 It is important to find the key KPIs to show how everyone moves the vision forward.
 This creates buy in to both the vision and to becoming more data driven

 Who Drives the Data Culture

 Any leader can drive a data culture, though it helps to have support from the CEO.
 When you begin talking about data, the staff are not accustomed to it, and they need support.
 The CEO is missing the boat if he or she isn’t supporting becoming a data culture.

 To use data as a manager, look at the products that your department or division produces and look how it ties in with the vision of the organization.
 You can start creating data points for your staff.
 Your successes and the clarity you get from data to make decisions and empower your staff will be a catalyst for others in the organization to use more data.
 Encourage people to think about their departments as companies within companies.
 Find indicators and work with people to improve indicators.